zhikangfan-jyd/toploansadviser/content/reviews/lending-club.md

 Lending Club offers personal loans in the range of $1000 to up to $40,000.
 So if an individual has a good credit score, they can qualify for a larger loan amount.
 Individuals with lower than average credit scores will be granted a lower loan amount with a high APR.

-The company has two different loan terms, 36 months and 60 months.
-The minimum credit score requirement is 600 on the FICO scoring model.
+The company has two different loan terms, 36 months and 60 months. <a href="/personal-loan" target="_blank" rel="noopener noreferrer">The minimum credit score requirement</a> is 600 on the FICO scoring model.
 Moreover, the APR rate given by the company falls in the radius of 7.04% to 35.89%, which is directly related to the credit score.

 <div class="title-box"><img src="/data/images/r-7.webp" /><h2 class="title">Pros & Cons</h2></div>